HMPNGS Lakekamu: Operational history

 Labuan visited Ballina in August 2014, during the ship's final cruise before decommissioning.
 After participating in Exercise Croix Du Sud off New Caledonia, Labuan and Tarakan delivered humanitarian supplies to remote coastal settlements in the Solomon Islands in September 2014 as part of Australian support efforts in the region.

 Labuan, along with Brunei and Tarakan, were decommissioned on 20 November 2014.
-The ship's bell and ceremonial life ring are to be put on display at the Ballina Naval and Maritime Museum.
+The ship's bell and ceremonial life ring are to be put on display at the Ballina Naval & Maritime Museum.

 In 2013, the Australian government had promised to gift one of the Balikpapan-class vessels due to leave RAN service to Papua New Guinea.
 To this end, Labuan was sailed to Port Moresby by a combined RAN and PNGDF complement, and was commissioned into the PNGDF Maritime Operations Element on 4 December 2014.
 The ship's new name comes from the Lakekamu River, in Papua New Guinea's Gulf Province.

 HMPGS Lakekamu is used as a training ship.
 As part of Australia's assistance to the Papua New Guinea Defence Force, the Royal Australian Navy provides her commanding officer and a chief of the boat.